One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Bainbridge Island

 Got an extra day to spare?
-Spend on a day trip to Bainbridge Island.
-The island is located just 35 minutes from Seattle by ferry.
+Spend it on a day trip to Bainbridge Island.
+The island is located just 35 minutes from Seattle via a ferry ride.
 Bainbridge Island is a quaint small-town escape from the buzzing Pacific Northwest metropolis.

 Bainbridge Island

-The island’s main town is quite pleasant itself.
-You’ll find a couple of art galleries & museums.
+One of the top-rated day trips from Seattle, the island’s main town is quite pleasant itself.
+Stroll around the streets and duck into its art galleries & museums.
 The selection includes the Bainbridge Island Art Museum and Bainbridge Island Historical Museum.

 When to visit Seattle